arahi7860/arahi7860/README.md

 # 💫 About Me:
 ⚡ Fun fact: I like to read comics, manga, and sci-fi novels.
-I also like going to the gym. <br> 📫 How to reach me: <br>  - Email: arahi@fordham.edu<br>
+I also like going to the gym. <br> 📫 How to reach me: <br>  - Email: arahi9319@gmail.com<br>

 ## 🌐 Socials: